NOAA-GFDL/FMScoupler/CONTRIBUTING.md

 be clear and concise.
 Include enough information to help others reproduce the issue, or understand the change requested.
 Use [GitHub flavored markdown](https://guides.github.com/features/mastering-markdown/) to format the message, and include links to references.
+Any downstream code updates required for changes should be included in the issue.

 ## Pull Requests